How to Set Up Money Types

-Money Codes are types of payments made to employees in addition to their regular wages.
-Examples of Money Codes are Bonus, Commission, or Severance.
+Money Types are payments made to employees in addition to their regular wages.
+Examples of Money Types are Bonus, Commission, or Severance payments.

 Click the Add New link.
 A set of blank fields will appear.